Mohamed12481/IEEE-Victoris-Micromouse/README.md

 # IEEE-Victoris-Micromouse
 Software Architecture &amp; Maze Solving Algorithms for the Micromouse Robot competing in IEEE VICTORIS IV (Mansoura University).
 Developed by Momentum Team.\
-# IEEE Victoris IV - Micromouse Software Journey 🐁
+# IEEE Victoris V - Micromouse Software Journey 🐁

-This repository documents my engineering journey as the **Software Manager** for the Micromouse competition at **IEEE VICTORIS IV** (Mansoura University).
+This repository documents my engineering journey as the **Software Manager** for the Micromouse competition at **IEEE VICTORIS V** (Mansoura University).

 ## 🎯 Goals
 - Mastery of Embedded Systems software architecture.